The Virgin of the Rocks

 To some extent you would be absolutely correct – the Gallery is very fortunate to have a remarkable collection.
 However, keeping art in this condition – and true to the artists’ original intentions – doesn’t happen by accident.

 Leonardo’s Virgin of the Rocks is no exception.
-Surrounded by visitors in Room E at the Gallery, it is obviously in a different setting, quite far from the Confraternity of the Immaculate Conception in Milan where it first hung in the early 16th century.
+Surrounded by visitors at the Gallery, it is obviously in a different setting, quite far from the Confraternity of the Immaculate Conception in Milan where it first hung in the early 16th century.
 Otherwise you could be forgiven for thinking that everything is as it always has been.

-However, until recently Leonardo’s ‘Virgin of the Rocks’ was covered by a cracked and yellowing varnish.
+However, until 2010, Leonardo’s ‘Virgin of the Rocks’ was covered by a cracked and yellowing varnish.
 Following 18 months of specialist treatment, visitors really can be confident that the painting looks as close as possible to the way it did when Leonardo finished work.

 “'The Virgin of the Rocks' is a fascinating example of how a treatment of a major work grows organically from a great deal of research by a number of people over generations.”

 This research has included efforts by Gallery curators, conservators, and scientists, as well as colleagues around the world.